spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention-reference.md

 <details><summary markdown='span'>Guidelines for Module development and Core module development</summary>

-- `Protected` items are not recommended in `module configuration` as they tend to create backward compatibility problems on project extensions.<br/>
+- `Protected` items are not recommended in `module configuration` as they tend to create backward compatibility problems on project extensions.

 </details>